aridiosilva/DesignPrinciplesAndPatterns/README.md

 The Factory Method pattern is a design pattern used to define a runtime interface for creating an object.
 It's called a factory because it creates various types of objects without necessarily knowing what kind of object it creates or how to create it.

+Design patterns are not about designs such as linked lists and hash tables that can be encoded in classes and reused as is.
+Nor are they complex, domain-specific designs for an entire application or subsystem.
+The design patterns in this book are descriptions of communicating objects and classes that are customized to solve a general design problem in a particular context.

+A design pattern names, abstracts, and identifies the key aspects of a common design structure that make it useful for creating a reusable object-oriented design.
+The design pattern identifies the participating classes and instances, their roles and collaborations, and the distribution of responsibilities.
+Each design pattern focuses on a particular object-oriented design problem or issue.
+It describes :

+- when it applies,
+- whether it can be applied in view of other design constraints, and
+- the consequences and trade-offs of its use.

 ## Advantage of Factory Design Pattern

 - Factory Method Pattern allows the sub-classes to choose the type of objects to create.